StevenH237/Synchrony-ModDocs/Switcheroo/Switcheroo.md

 It's [open-source on GitHub](https://github.com/StevenH237/Synchrony-Switcheroo)!
 You can [report problems or suggest features](https://github.com/StevenH237/Synchrony-Switcheroo/issues/new) there too.

-(Because I know I'm going to forget: This documentation is up-to-date with version 3.2.2 of Switcheroo.)
+This documentation is up-to-date with version 3.3.1 of Switcheroo.